aws/amazon-sagemaker-examples/advanced_functionality/distributed_tensorflow_mask_rcnn/README.md

 1. We use [Amazon CloudFormation](https://aws.amazon.com/cloudformation/) to create a new [Sagemaker notebook instance](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/nbi.html) in an [Amazon Virtual Private Network (VPC)](https://aws.amazon.com/vpc/).

-2. We use the SageMaker notebook instance to launch distributed training jobs in the VPC using [Amazon S3](https://aws.amazon.com/s3/), [Amazon EFS](https://aws.amazon.com/efs/), or [Amazon FSx Lustre](https://aws.amazon.com/fsx/) as data source for tranining data pipeline.
+2. We use the SageMaker notebook instance to launch distributed training jobs in the VPC using [Amazon S3](https://aws.amazon.com/s3/), [Amazon EFS](https://aws.amazon.com/efs/), or [Amazon FSx Lustre](https://aws.amazon.com/fsx/) as data source for training data pipeline.

-If you are viewing this page from a SageMaker notebook instance and wondering why we need a new SageMaker notebook instance. the reason is that your current SageMaker notebook instance may not be running in a VPC, may not have an IAM role attached to it that provides access to required AWS resources, or it may not have access to EFS mount targets that we need for this tutorial.
+If you are viewing this page from a SageMaker notebook instance and wondering why we need a new SageMaker notebook instance. the reason is that your current SageMaker notebook instance may not be running in a VPC, may not have an [IAM Role](https://docs.aws.amazon.com/en_pv/IAM/latest/UserGuide/id_roles.html) attached that provides access to required AWS resources, or may not have access to [EFS mount targets](https://docs.aws.amazon.com/en_pv/efs/latest/ug/accessing-fs.html) that we need for this tutorial.

 ### Create SageMaker notebook instance in a VPC
 Our objective in this step is to create a SageMaker notebook instance in a VPC.
 We have two options.
 We can create a SageMaker notebook instance in a new VPC, or we can create the notebook instance in an existing VPC.
 We cover both options below.

 #### Create SageMaker notebook instance in a new VPC

-The [AWS IAM User](https://docs.aws.amazon.com/en_pv/IAM/latest/UserGuide/id_users.html) or [AWS IAM Role](https://docs.aws.amazon.com/en_pv/IAM/latest/UserGuide/id_roles.html) executing this step requires [AWS IAM permissions](https://docs.aws.amazon.com/en_pv/IAM/latest/UserGuide/access_policies_job-functions.html) consistent with Network Administrator job function.
+The [AWS IAM User](https://docs.aws.amazon.com/en_pv/IAM/latest/UserGuide/id_users.html) or [AWS IAM Role](https://docs.aws.amazon.com/en_pv/IAM/latest/UserGuide/id_roles.html) executing this step requires [AWS IAM permissions](https://docs.aws.amazon.com/en_pv/IAM/latest/UserGuide/access_policies_job-functions.html) consistent with [Network Administrator](https://docs.aws.amazon.com/en_pv/IAM/latest/UserGuide/access_policies_job-functions.html) job function.

 The CloudFormation template [cfn-sm.yaml](cfn-sm.yaml) can be used to create a [CloudFormation stack](https://docs.aws.amazon.com/en_pv/AWSCloudFormation/latest/UserGuide/stacks.html) that creates a SageMaker notebook instance in a new VPC.

-You can create the CloudFormation stack using [cfn-sm.yaml](cfn-sm.yaml) directly in [CloudFormation service console](https://docs.aws.amazon.com/en_pv/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html).
+You can [create the CloudFormation stack](https://docs.aws.amazon.com/en_pv/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) using [cfn-sm.yaml](cfn-sm.yaml) directly in CloudFormation service console.

-Alternatively, if you prefer using command line, you can customize variables in [stack-sm.sh](stack-sn.sh) script and execute the script anywhere you have [AWS Command Line Interface (CLI)](https://docs.aws.amazon.com/en_pv/cli/latest/userguide/cli-chap-welcome.html) installed, as detailed below:
+Alternatively, you can customize variables in [stack-sm.sh](stack-sm.sh) script and execute the script anywhere you have [AWS Command Line Interface (CLI)](https://docs.aws.amazon.com/en_pv/cli/latest/userguide/cli-chap-welcome.html) installed.
+The CLI option is detailed below:

    * [Install AWS CLI](https://docs.aws.amazon.com/en_pv/cli/latest/userguide/cli-chap-install.html)
    * In ```stack-sm.sh```, set ```AWS_REGION``` to your AWS region and ```S3_BUCKET``` to your S3 bucket .
 These two variables are required.